 - Arcanist (Optional): A wizard who prefers to avoid using actual spells for fear of life or sanity-threatening backfires.

 - Archer: A master of ranged combat.
 Rains death from afar.

 - Armiger: A specialist in maximising his armour's protection.
 When he is attacked everyone benefits.

 - Berserker: Exactly what it says on the blood splattered tin.
 Gets tokens for his class abilities when angry or when hit.

 - Executioner: A master of stealth kills and crippling hits.

-- Harrier: A common feature of d20 system games is that melee combat only really works if you are stationary, the harrier averts this as one of the few working hit and run classes out there.
+- Harrier: While a common feature of d20 system games is that melee combat only really works if you are stationary, the Harrier averts this as one of the few working hit and run classes out there.

 - Hunter: The smart guy who uses the terrain and his allies as his most deadly weapons, giving the latter bonuses by using the former.